tguild/vehicle_signal_specification/docs-gen/content/rule_set/branches.md

 * **```aggregate```** *[optional]*
 Defines whether or not this branch is an aggregate.
 If not defined, this defaults to ```false```.
+An aggregate is a collection of signals that make sense to handle together in a system.
+A typical example could be GNSS location, where latitude and longitude make sense to read and write together.
+This is supposed to be deployment and tool specific, and for that reason no branches are aggregates by default in VSS.

 * **```description```**
 A description string to be included (when applicable) in the various